Towards a Robust Deep Neural Network in Texts: A Survey: Adversarial Techniques for Other NLP Tasks

 \subsection{Attack on Natural Language Inference Models}

+Natural language inference is mainly to judge the semantic relationship between two sentences (\ie{}, premise and hypothesis) or two words.
+To some extent, it can be regarded as a classification task to ensure that the model can focus on semantic understanding.

+Li \etal{} \cite{llrmqgxyxxpq2020} designed a word-level attack to affect the model inference of entity relationship.
+The method follows the same two-step pipeline of importance-based attacks, and the importance of each word $I_{w_i}$ is calculated like

+where $o_y(S)$ denotes the logit output by the target model for correct label $y$, $S_{\backslash w_i}$ represents the rest $S$ except for the word $w_i$.
+Unlike synonyms or similar words substitution in the embedding space \cite{srydkhwc2019,djzjjjtzps2020,maysaebkmskwc2018}, a BERT is used for the word replacement, ensuring the semantic similarity and grammar-correct of generated adversarial examples.
+Considering the word segmentation of a text, the authors divide the substitution into two parts.
+If the important words are single after segmentation, they are iteratively replaced by the candidates calculated via BERT.
+Otherwise, the phrase containing an important word is iteratively replaced by the candidates, which are phrases either.

-Except for reading comprehension systems\cite{rjpl2017}, Minervini et al.\cite{pmsr2018} chose the NLI systems as the target.
-They cast the generation of adversarial examples as an optimization problem to capture samples, which could bread the First-Order Logic (FOL) constraints added in NLI.
-The authors maximized the proposed inconsistency loss $J_{I}$ to search for substitution sets $S$ (\textit{i.e.}, adversarial examples) by using a language model as follows:
+Minervini \etal{}\cite{pmsr2018} cast the generation of adversarial examples as an optimization problem and proposed a novel multi-level attack.
+The authors maximize the proposed inconsistency loss $J_{I}$ to search for substitution sets $S$ (\textit{i.e.}, adversarial examples) by using a language model as